Marius-A/Work/MST-Prim-adj_list-min_heap/readme.md

 Minimum spanning tree
 ====

-Find the minimum spanning tree using the adjiancy list and min_heaps
+A Prim's Algorithm implementation of Minimum Spanning Tree using the adjiancy list and min_heaps .